 Rebecca Freedman is EXI‘s Assistant Director and is an adjunct professor of clinical law at Brooklyn Law School where she teaches the BLS/EXI Innocence Clinic.
 She evaluates cases for actual innocence claims, conducts and oversees investigations, writes post-conviction motions and appellate briefs, and supervises student interns and volunteers.
 Rebecca also conducts trials, post-conviction hearings, and argues appeals and is EXI’s resident expert on eyewitness identification and false confessions.
 Rebecca is a graduate of the School of Law at Washington University in St. Louis.

-Morgan Guinnip joined EXI’s team in 2016 as a staff attorney after graduating from Brooklyn Law School in the spring.
+Morgan Guinnip joined EXI’s team in 2016 and, when she is admitted to the bar, will be a staff attorney.
+Morgan graduated from Brooklyn Law School in the spring.
 She evaluates potential cases for innocence, prepares post-conviction motions and appellate briefs, assists with post-conviction hearings and retrials, and researches and writes about the rapidly evolving law that is shaping exoneration litigation.
 Throughout law school, Morgan was an Edward V. Sparer Public Interest Law Fellow, the Production Editor of the Brooklyn Law Review, and a participant in many of Brooklyn Law School’s clinical programs including the BLS/EXI Innocence Clinic.

 BOARD OF DIRECTORS

 The Exoneration Initiative is committed to freeing the wrongfully convicted.
 Focused on The Exoneration Initiative’s mission statement, the Board of Directors oversees the basic functioning of the organization and helps it to achieve its near and long-term goals.

 Carl H. Loewenson